mgagvani/apriltag-localization-frc/README.md

 ## Notes
 * I'm not sure if the `quaternion_to_theta()` and `quaternion_to_theta_xyz_planes()` functions are actually correct.
+* Converting the homogenous matrix's rotation matrix to Euler angles gives you yaw.
+This is definetly correct.

 ## Testing
 * The VIO only works if there is an AprilTag present when the program starts running.